-This Call for Payloads (CFP), jointly issued by the HASP Management team and the NASA Balloon Program Office (BPO), solicits student groups to apply for a "seat" on the 2023 HASP flight.
+This Call for Payloads (CFP), jointly issued by the HASP Management team and the NASA Balloon Program Office (BPO), solicits student groups to apply for a "seat" on the 2024 HASP flight.
 To apply, student groups will need to develop a proposal describing their payload, including science justification, principle of operation, team structure and management, as well as full payload specifications of weight, size, power consumption, mechanical interface, data requirements, orientation preference, and initial design drawings.
 This application is solely for a seat on the HASP platform and not for financial support for student teams.
 The costs of hardware development and testing, travel to Palestine, TX and/or Fort Sumner, NM for interface verification and flight operations or any other student payload or team expenses are not covered by this application (see section XII).

-This application must be submitted on or before January 6, 2023.
-A Notice of Intent form will be due on December 2, 2022, for all groups considering a proposal for HASP 2023.
-A teleconference to answer general questions about the HASP program and application process will be held November 14, 2022.
-A second teleconference on December 16, 2022 has been added to assist participants and answer any questions they may have as they are completing their applications.
+This application must be submitted on or before October 30, 2023.
+A Notice of Intent form will be due on October 2, 2023, for all groups considering a proposal for HASP 2024.
+A teleconference to answer general questions about the HASP program and application process will be held September 22, 2023.
+A second teleconference on October 13, 2023 has been added to assist participants and answer any questions they may have as they are completing their applications.
 Preference will be given to payloads that are clearly demonstrated to be designed, built, and operated by students and focused on addressing a science or engineering problem.
-Notification of selection will occur at the end of January 2023.
+Notification of selection will occur in early December 2023.
 The remainder of this document describes the HASP system, student payload interface, anticipated program schedule, and how to prepare and submit your application.